-Feedback from our tenants on a survey on Equality, Diversity and Inclusion (EDI) informed our renewed Equality, Diversity and Inclusion Strategy 2022-2026.
-The EDI balanced scorecard includes information about the diversity of our customer base.
+We receive feedback from our tenants on our Equality, Diversity and Inclusion (EDI) and maintain an EDI balanced scorecard which includes information about the diversity of our customer base.
 This is reported quarterly and is used to inform future action planning.